창작과 비평

 kiwookh@gmail.com

-Han Ki-wook is a literary critic and professor at Inje University.
+Han Ki-wook is a literary critic and professor emeritus at Inje University.
 He received a PhD for his dissertation on Herman Melville from Seoul National University.
 He has published Where Does the Newness of Literature Come from, a collection of critical essays on contemporary Korean literature, as well as dozens of articles on American literature, and translated into Korean a collection of American short stories including "Bartleby, the Scrivener," Ariel Dorfman's My House Is on Fire, Jack London's Martin Eden and many others.